 The #SpreadTheCheer social media campaign was introduced in time for Christmas.
 All it called for was to spread cheerful holiday messages to everyone.
 As it happens with Starbucks, they went a bit further than your usual Twitter campaign would go - they broadcasted #SpreadTheCheer tweets live on the wall of the ice rink at the National History Museum.
 It was part of the deal for sponsoring an event at the Museum.

 Unfortunately, the timing was absolutely off.
 They’ve introduced the campaign after they had cut wages for some employees and apparently had not been paying the corporation tax in England in full.
 So you can see how the thing could’ve backfired.
 In short, the hashtag was hijacked by angry users and used to confront the company on taxes, maternal leave, wages and what not.

 What’s there to learn from this experience?
 Don’t introduce innocent cheerful campaigns after going through a scandal.
 Give people some time to forget.
 And probably reconsider the live tweet broadcast.
 It’s ridiculously risky with Twitter.

 Overall, it’s clear that Starbucks has more positive campaigns than negative ones.
 This, of course, was not the whole list.
 Much more successes have happened in the Starbucks social media history, while most campaigns are rather neutral and hard to analyze without access to the sales/stats/info.
 What is clear though, is that if you experiment like Starbucks, you mostly win.

 What’s your experience with social media campaigns?
+What's your social media strategy?
 Are you looking for new ways to entertain and attract your audience, or use the old proven ones?
 Let me know in the comments.